 Other difficulties in learning Kanji

-Learning kanji can be quite a challenge, they can look pretty, and it has its good points in the Japanese language.
-In addition to the fact that there are many similar ideograms, there are other reasons that can confuse Japanese students and make it difficult for them to learn:
+Learning kanji can be a great challenge; they may seem beautiful, and they have their positive points in the Japanese language.
+Besides there being many similar ideograms, there are other reasons that can confuse Japanese students and hinder their learning:

-It can feel like a challenge having to pay attention not only to the details of the strokes, but also remembering countless readings and still having to write them down can be suffocating.
+It may seem challenging to have to pay attention not only to the details of the strokes but also to remember countless readings and still have to write them can be overwhelming.

-Despite all this, by learning their small differences and memorizing how they work, knowing kanji will change the way you view the world.
-It will expand your brain and make you smarter.
+Despite all this, by learning their small differences and memorizing their functions, knowing kanji will change the way you visualize the world.
+It will expand your brain and make you increasingly smarter.

-I hope you enjoyed the article, if you liked it, share it and leave your comments...
+I hope you enjoyed the article; if you liked it, share and leave your comments…